 The Hamburg chicken comes from Holland.
 It’s a small to medium-sized bird with slender legs, and a neat rosecomb available in several colors and patterns, including white and black, silver, and gold.
 It gets its color from dominant white genes.

 The Leghorn chicken is an Italian bird that came to America in the 1820s.
 It’s a popular egg-laying chicken in many parts of the world, including America.
-It’s smaller than many of the other chickens on this list and only weighs 4–6 pounds.
+It’s smaller than many of the other chickens on this list.
 It’s available in several colors, but white is the most popular.

 As you can see, there are quite a few breeds of chicken that are available in white.
 The most popular chickens in America are probably the Leghorn and the Cornish.
 These breeds produce most of our meat and eggs.
 The other species are typically for show or even pets, though they also provide eggs and meat.

 We hope you have enjoyed reading over this list and have learned something new about these important birds.
-If you were surprised by the number of species, please share this guide to 13 white chicken breeds on Facebook and Twitter.
+If you were surprised by the number of white chicken breeds, please share this guide to 13 white chicken breeds on Facebook and Twitter.